 “Mission” styled architecture can be described as simple buildings that were inspired by the early Spanish missionary churches in California.
 The exterior walls are usually covered with stucco, although limestone was also used.
 The most distinctive features of the style are the tile roofs and arches; typically, low-pitched or flat, with curvilinear parapets or sloped roof sections.
-Windows can be sash or casement.
+Windows can be a sash or casement.
 Arches are typical in the Mission facade, and common in other openings.
 The front porch sometimes extends over the carport or driveway to the side of the main building.
-Decor is at a minimum.
+The decor is at a minimum.

 Mission Architecture Embodied

 A fitting example of this Mission style architecture is the “Plymouth Congregational Church”; founded in 1897 by Coconut Grove residents.
 Suitably, the roughly carved walls and towers of the Church are the work of a single master stonemason, Felix Rebom, who was born in Spain.
 Two steeples and a central curvilinear pediment distinguish this Mission-style building.
 A little fun fact: Plymouth Congregational Church has been on the National Register of Historic Places since 1974!
 Talk about making a memorable statement.